apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 Since most of the data development team members have a background in Java and Scala, we've implemented Jar-based builds for more flexible development, transparent tuning of Flink tasks, and to cover more scenarios.
 Our implementation was in two phases:

-**First Phase:** StreamPark provides support for native Apache Flink projects.
-We configured our existing tasks' Git addresses in StreamPark, used Maven to package them as Jar files, and created StreamPark Apache Flink tasks for seamless migration.
+**First Phase:** StreamPark provides support for native Apache Flink® projects.
+We configured our existing tasks' Git addresses in StreamPark, used Maven to package them as Jar files, and created StreamPark Apache Flink® tasks for seamless migration.
 In this process, StreamPark was merely used as a platform tool for task submission and state maintenance, without leveraging the other features mentioned above.

 **Second Phase:** After migrating tasks to StreamPark in the first phase and having them run on the platform, the tasks' configurations, such as checkpoint, fault tolerance, and adjustments to business parameters within Flink tasks, required source code modifications, pushes, and builds.
 This was very inefficient and opaque.